NonsoGodson/PeopleR/README.md

 We are two people enthusiasts who are passionate about coding but also like to keep it fun!

 Nonso Godson Onyedumekwu, Chineze Ogugua

-### Blog posts
-After the development phase, we each wrote a blog post to reflect on the PeopleR journey.

-Marc's article: PeopleR: It’s Like Tinder
-Drew's article: PeopleR: The social app for people Laura's article: PeopleR: Learnings from building a dating site for people Tutorial
-Take a tour of the deployed version at people.best
--> PeopleR

 Here is a little preview of our main feature, the swiping through other people's profiles: